nebulaeonline/Isaac64cs/README.md

 This code is not as optimized and featureful as it could be, but it is at least correct (unless there are some edge cases).

-As for conformance, I have checked this again Bob Jenkins' original C reference implementation here: https://burtleburtle.net/bob/rand/isaacafa.html
+As for conformance, I have checked this against Bob Jenkins' original C reference implementation here: https://burtleburtle.net/bob/rand/isaacafa.html

 I have also verified both the unseeded and seeded tests (32/64 bit) with the